johnrh3/ACE_592_Dating_Sim/README.md

 - Data_Wrangling: This folder contains all the code used to wrangle data
 - Wrangled_Data: Aptly named, this folder contains all of the clean data for this project
 - Trends: This folder contains the code used to do initial trend analysis of the data
-- Sentiment_Analysis: This contains all code used to analyze sentiment
+- Sentiment_Analysis: This contains all code used to
+  - Analyze sentiment and clean data for sentiment analysis
+  - Create and optimize Random Forest and Multilinear regression models used to predict review scores
 - Bots: This folder contains all of the code for bot analysis